nodarhub/hammerhead_zmq/README.md

     points_3d = cv2.reprojectImageTo3D(disparity_scaled, Q)

-The negative sign used earlier conforms to how the Q matrix is defined.
+A negative translation vector (`Tx < 0`) is used when creating the Q matrix to conform the definition in OpenCV.
 This ensures that the point cloud is generated in a consistent right-handed coordinate frame.

 This conversion scheme has been used in the following examples: